Deploy

 Build the CMake project (you can find the build requirements here).

-The from_file example demonstrates how to use the SDK in development by loading a concrete config from a file on the local file system.
+The from_file example demonstrates how to use the SDK in development by loading a config instance from a file on the local file system.

-The example simply reads in a concrete config from the file system and lists the parameters inside.
+The example simply reads in a config instance from the file system and lists the parameters inside.
 You should see the following output:

 Miru Agent